ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2025-08-01-field-report-acl25.md

 - [Crowdsource, Crawl, or Generate?
 Creating SEA-VL, a Multicultural Vision-Language Dataset for Southeast Asia](https://arxiv.org/abs/2503.07920)<br>TLDR: We present SEA-VL, one of the largest open-source initiatives to develop high-quality and culturally-relevant data for SEA languages.
 We also highlight representation gaps in SEA, especially for vision-language models.

-As I've said, these were all completed at different times.
+This seems like a big feat, but these works were completed at different times&mdash;it's just that the timing led them to be published simultaneously.
-In fact, HyPER was a reject from ICLR and my involvement in UD-NewsCrawl started way back in 2023 (data collection started in 2021).
+In fact, HyPER was a reject from ICLR and my involvement in UD-NewsCrawl started way back in 2023.
-Good research takes time, and I'm lucky to have great collaborators during these long periods of hard work.
+Good research takes time, and I'm lucky to have great collaborators during these long periods of work.

 ## Interesting papers